trieshard/source-strategy-assessment/framework.md

 self-policing, other innovative techniques in measuring, connecting and exploiting value from inventory and relationship data.

-### Consumption - Sample Questions
+## Consumption - Sample Questions

-- Do you know the number of people in your group are reading or reusing source code touched by the group?
+- Do you know the number of people in your group who are reading or reusing source code touched by the group?

-- Do you know the number of people in your group are reading or reusing source code external to the group?
+- Do you know the number of people in your group who are reading or reusing source code external to the group?

 - Do you know what value people are getting from reading or re-using source